CURO Honors scholars

 The highly competitive selection process considers academic achievement, motivation to make research central to the undergraduate career, and demonstrated work ethic.
 Previous research experience is not necessary but is desirable.
 CURO invites applicants from underrepresented groups, though all interested students should apply.

-The Application for the CURO Honors Scholarship should be received by the Honors Program no later than February 1.
-Applications received after February 1 will not be considered.
+The Application for the CURO Honors Scholarship should be postmarked no later than Feb.
+1. Applications postmarked after Feb.
+1 will not be considered.

-Twenty CURO “Promising Scholars” will be chosen from the applications and invited to visit and interview during the CURO Symposium (April 4-5, 2016).
+Twenty CURO “Promising Scholars” will be chosen from the applications and invited to visit and interview during the CURO Symposium.
 CURO Honors Scholarship recipients will be selected from those Promising Scholars.

 CURO scholars have gone on to prestigious professional and graduate programs, and have received major scholarship awards such as the Barry M. Goldwater Scholarship, the Merage American Dream Fellowship, and the Udall Scholarship.
 One recent CHS graduate had this to say about the CURO Honors Scholarship:

-Many former CURO Scholars can tell a similar story.
+Many former CURO Scholars tell a similar story.
 What will your story be?